alabsi91/reanimated-color-picker/docusaurus/docs/API/Swatches.md

 ---
 sidebar_position: 11
 sidebar_label: Swatches
-description: A list of colored swatches is used for quick color selection.
+description: A list of color swatches is utilized for efficient color selection.
 ---

 # `<Swatches />`

 ![swatches](../../../images/swatches.png)

-- A list of colored swatches is used for quick color selection.
+- A list of color swatches is utilized for efficient color selection.

 ## Props